 What is this specialisation about?

 Organisations have a competitive advantage when their employees thrive.
-The emphasis in this specialisation is placed on organisational psychology.
+The emphasis in this specialisation is placed on positive organisational psychology.
 The main elements of this field include work engagement and organisational performance, team dynamics, diversity and leadership and the selection and socialisation of personnel.
 Furthermore, the role of emotions in modern organisations is examined.
-In addition, we look at new methods in personnel selection, for instance, webcam tests and computer games.
-The research topics which are part of the programme include the Job Demands-Resources model, work engagement, the work-family interface, group processes, and job performance.
+In addition, we look at new methods in personnel selection, for instance webcam tests and computer games.
+The research topics that are part of the programme include Job Demands-Resources theory, work engagement, job crafting, the work-family interface, group processes, and job performance.

 Why study in Rotterdam?

-Erasmus University was founded in 1913.
-Over the years, it became an institute known for its leading economists.
+Erasmus University traces its origins back to 1913.
 The university has become internationally recognised for its distinct social orientation in education and research.
-Our 26,000+ students come from more than 100 countries around the world.
+Our 30,000+ students come from more than 100 countries all around the world.

 Erasmus University Rotterdam.
 Make it happen.